VV Martinus: Women

-Hisrory
+History

 Founded on 24 September 1954, as the volleyball division of club St. Martinus, which already had football, badminton and tennis departments.

-The club reach the highest division in 1978, shortly after during the 1980s, the club became successful with the men's team winning five consecutive times the Dutch League and Cup.
+The club reached the highest division in 1978, and shortly after during the 1980s, the club became successful with the men's team winning five consecutive times the Dutch League and Cup.
 During that time the men's team also competed in the CEV Champions League, finishing third three times in a row (1986, 1987 and 1988).

 The women's team also achieved success during the 2000s after winning four Dutch Leagues and Cups in succession and two Supercups, were added to the two Dutch Cups won in the 1990s.
 The club also played in the CEV Women's Champions League, Women's CEV Cup and the CEV Women's Challenge Cup.